kp101/Wellness-Monitor/RaspberryPi-Pico2W/README.md

 > [!NOTE]
 > We are treating the bme688 as if it was a LED light, will need to pull this pin (22) HIGH to power it.

-The Raspberry Pi-Pico 2W does not have a STEMMA QT/QWIIC connector on the controller but the BME688 has it.
-We use the STEMMA QT / Qwiic JST SH 4-pin Cable with female connector.
+For those using BME688 with a STEMMA QT / Qwiic JST connector, the Raspberry Pi-Pico 2W does not have a corresponding socket.
+A cable with the STEMMA QT / Qwiic JST SH 4-pin Cable to female connectors is needed.
 The pinout on the connector is:
 -  RED -> 3.3VDC,
 -  BLK -> GND,
 -  BLU -> I2C SDA,